Targeted Underground Power Program

 Compared with overhead supply, underground power provides a number of benefits including:

-• improved electricity reliability and safety
+• improved reliability and security of electricity supply

 • reduced maintenance costs